 With a tool like influData, you can evaluate all this information and find an influencer with real followers and real engagement. influData offers you, among other things, a general quality rating that uses several complex algorithms to assess the quality of the influencer and their followers.

 An influencer with a genuine, engaged audience regularly has an overall score of at least 8 (out of a maximum of 10).
-This score is calculated based on individual mini-scores that compare the influencer to all other influencers of a similar size in the areas of posts like engagement, reels engagement, follower growth, and more.
+This score is calculated based on individual mini-scores that compare the influencer to all other influencers of a similar size in the areas of posts like engagement, reel engagement, follower growth, and more.
 Influencers who pay to artificially boost their follower numbers may be fooling some companies, but their approach is very short-sighted.

 Those who build an authentic, organic fan base of real users who watch, like, and interact with their content will always come out on top in the end!
 So watch out for signs of fake engagement and be on the lookout for authentic influencers.